-We have been touting the benefits of enterprise-class Wi-Fi networks (security, speed, coverage, reporting) when compared to consumer Wi-Fi options, but there is a whole new class of router systems coming out that are bringing these solutions home.
+We have been touting the benefits of enterprise-class Wi-Fi networks (security, speed, coverage, reporting) when compared to consumer Wi-Fi options, but there is a whole new class of router systems coming out that are letting enterprise Wi-Fi technology come home.

 As the Internet of Things continues to evolve, most people would agree, the one key ingredient left out of this recipe for Jetson’s bliss has been a smart Wi-Fi router.
 Typically, we have one router in our home.
 Many have tried extenders to increase coverage and speed, with little success.
 The challenge lies in the fact that Wi-Fi signals are, at their core, just radio signals.
 And, radio signals are not good at passing through hard surfaces like walls, ceilings and floors.
 As one gets further away from the router, the signal gets weaker.

-For years Sinu has solved this issue for our customers using several Cisco Meraki wireless devices (depending on the size and configuration of the office space) to create a network of Wi-Fi hubs.
+For years Sinu has solved this issue for our customers using several Cisco Meraki wireless devices (depending on the size and configuration of the office space) to create a network of Wi-Fi hubs using enterprise Wi-Fi technology.
 Consumer companies are now introducing a similar “mesh” network, allowing for much better speeds throughout the house.
 Gizmodo explains the mesh network: “Although not an entirely new idea—especially when it comes to business IT—the premise is that instead of piping through just one access point in the home, you use multiple access points for complete, reliable coverage.”

 In concert with its investment in Alexa, earlier this year Amazon invested in Luma “Surround Wi-Fi”.
 Forbes reports, “Amazon and Luma are looking to integrate the router into Alexa-based products like the Echo, Amazon’s popular tube-shaped speaker with the voice assistant.”
 For Alexa consumers, that’s one more loop toward building a full smart home circuit (and making more voice-controlled Amazon purchases).